nhaksar/nhaksar.github.io/_posts/2020-05-18-SIR-python.markdown

 ![png](https://nhaksar.github.io/assets/2020-05-18/output_8_0.png)

 I hope that was useful!
+I might upload more things like this as I come across them.